 This partial output shows us that:

-nutrik is running in the aegir partition, on nodes [441,443-446] and [447-451] two different jobs. guido is currently queueing in the aegir partition with his job cesmi6ga waiting for a free available nodes (PD).
+User nutrik is running on the aegir partition, on nodes [441,443-446] and [447-451] two different jobs each of which running for 2 hrs 18 min and 11 hrs 33 min, respectively. guido is currently queueing on the aegir partition with his job cesmi6ga waiting for a free available nodes (PD).

 More generally, the output shows us the following:

-The first column is the JOBID, which is used for terminatation or modification of the job.
-The second column is the partition the job is running in.
-The third column is the job name.
+The first column is the JOBID, which is used for termination or modification of a job.
+The second column is the partition the job is running on.
+The third column is the job's name.
 The fourth column is the user’s name of the person queueing the job.
 The fifth column is the state of the job.
 Some of the possible job states are as follows: PD (pending), R (running), CA (cancelled), CF(configuring), CG (completing), CD (completed), F (failed), TO (timeout), NF (node failure) and SE (special exit state).PD (pending), R (running), CA (cancelled), CF(configuring), CG (completing), CD (completed), F (failed), TO (timeout), NF (node failure) and SE (special exit state).
-The sixth column is the job runtime.
-The seventh & eight columns are the number of allocated nodes and the nodes list the job is running on.
+The sixth column is the job's runtime.
+The seventh & eighth columns are the number of allocated nodes and the nodes list the job is running on.

 sbatch $BATCH_FILE is used to submit a job script for execution.
-The script will typically contain one or more srun commands to launch parallel tasks.
+The script contains one or more srun commands to launch parallel tasks.

 #!/bin/sh # #SBATCH -p aegir #SBATCH -A ocean #SBATCH --job-name=myjob #SBATCH --time=00:30:00 #SBATCH --constraint=v1 #SBATCH --nodes=2 #SBATCH --ntasks=32 #SBATCH --cpus-per-task=1 #SBATCH --exclusive #SBATCH --mail-type=ALL #SBATCH --firstname.lastname@example.org #SBATCH --output=slurm.out srun --mpi=pmi2 --kill-on-bad-exit my_program.exe